L'Action Tunisienne: Origins and foundation

-It was in a context of Great Depression, when the low classes suffered hard conditions, that L'Action Tunisienne published it first edition on November 1, 1932.
+It was in a context of Great Depression, when the lower classes suffered hard conditions, that L'Action Tunisienne published it first edition on November 1, 1932.

 Raising popularity

 Defending lower classes

 Disappointed by the elders' resigned moderation, the young nationalists raged and defended lower classes.
 Bouhajeb devoted a whole section to this cause: La Voix du guenillard while the other committee members wrote, in turn, in their editorial.
 Supplied in information by documents provided by administration officials, they soon acquired a large audience.
 For example, Bourguiba advocated for lower classes rights.
 He demonstrated the mechanism of colonial exploitation, ascending from effects to causes, while addressing the social phenomena, calling on the workers and students to organize in order to defend themselves against exploitation.

 Naturalized Tunisian issue

 L'Action Tunisienne organized a campaign to protest against the Naturalized Tunisian issue.
 The campaign was a total success raising the journalists from Destour activist to members of the executive committee of the party.